deifyed/naVi/README.md

     > https://platform.openai.com/
 - I'm already using the `<C-n>` keybinding.
 How can I change it?
     > You can't yet.
 I'm new to Lua and the NeoVim API.
 Getting there though.
+- Can naVi close nVim for me?
+    > AI has come far, but not that far.